Looking for "best" IVF clinic abroad?

 Egg Donation Abroad

-Travelling for IVF abroad is becoming more popular than ever – you only need to take a look at the increasing numbers of online platforms, support organisations, forums and clinics promoting information about so called ‘fertility tourism’ to see that it is an option which is in demand.
+Travelling for IVF abroad is becoming more popular than ever – you only need to take a look at the increasing numbers of online platforms, support organisations, forums, and clinics promoting information about so-called ‘fertility tourism’ to see that it is an option which is in demand.
 It is an option which recognises no borders – international patients are prepared to travel all over the world in pursuit of personalised fertility treatments.
-By far the most in demand of these treatments are those involving egg donors and the reasons for this are numerous.
+By far the most in-demand of these treatments are those involving egg donors and the reasons for this are numerous.

-Many patients seeking IVF with donor eggs abroad are attracted because of the specific legislative framework governing such treatments in a particular country.
+Many patients seeking IVF (in vitro fertilization) with donor eggs abroad are attracted because of the specific legislative framework governing such treatments in a particular country.
 For instance, a patient from the U.K. may travel to Spain to access a treatment with an anonymous donor, something which is not legally permitted in the U.K. Similarly, a German patient may travel to Greece for IVF with donor eggs as the treatment itself is not prohibited in Germany.

 To meet the demand of increasing numbers of patients there have been a proliferation of treatment providers set up to help the international patient.
 Depending on their location they can offer egg donor treatment for a wide variety of patients including heterosexual couples (married and unmarried), same sex couples, single women and patients who are unable to conceive with their own eggs.